LessThanThreeLabs/agles/ci/documentation/source/index.rst

 ===============
 1. I can't push or pull from Koality

+     First, check to make sure you have your SSH keys set correctly.
+Make sure you've uploaded your (personal) SSH key to your user account.
+If this is correct, make sure you've uploaded the repository SSH key to the repository server.

      You should double check the security group you placed Koality master in.
 Make sure tcp port 22 (ssh) is open to the ips you are pushing from.(Hint: AWS is sometimes finicky.
 Trying 0.0.0.0 and 127.0.0.1 rather than localhost may fix issues)

-2. Pulling works, but pushing to Koality master times out

-     Are you using an elastic IP?
-Koality master needs to know its own ip, and elastic IPs erase the previous IP address from an AWS instance.
-Wait a few minutes and try again, since the Koality master will update itself.

-3. Pushing doesn't send anything to Koality, but goes directly into my git repository
+2. Pushing doesn't send anything to Koality, but goes directly into my git repository

      Check to see that you've updated your .gitconfig to point to the Koality master.
 Koality acts as a proxy, so if you don't point to the proxy, we can't verify your changes!

-4. Koality accepts my change, but doesn't show the correct stages and immediately rejects the change
+3. Koality accepts my change, but doesn't show the correct stages and immediately rejects the change

      Check your koality.yml file to make sure it is valid.
 The easiest first step for this is to verify that you are using valid YAML with a tool such as http://yamllint.com.
 Oftentimes this is caused by indenting your YAML file with tabs, which violates the YAML spec.